wq/wq/docs/overview/create-react-app-vs-wq.md

 The [wq framework] is built on [React], and uses popular React conventions (like [hooks]) and libraries (like [Material UI] and [Redux]).
 While it is conceptually similar, wq provides quite a bit more out of the box than the default template provided by [create-react-app].
 This makes it easy to get started quickly with wq, but the layout is a bit different than experienced React developers may used to.

 In addition, there are two different project templates for wq, with differing levels of control.
-The `wq start --with-npm` command uses [@wq/cra-template] to install [@wq/app], [@wq/material], and related dependencies from NPM.
-By contrast, the `wq start --without-npm` command leverages the [wq-django-template] and the [wq.app PyPI package][wq.app].  wq.app includes a precompiled static file, wq.js, which already includes @wq/app, @wq/material, @wq/mapbox and all dependencies including React and Redux.
+The `wq create --with-npm` command uses [@wq/cra-template] to install [@wq/app], [@wq/material], and related dependencies from NPM.
+By contrast, the `wq create --without-npm` command leverages the [wq-django-template] and the [wq.app PyPI package][wq.app].  wq.app includes a precompiled static file, wq.js, which already includes @wq/app, @wq/material, @wq/mapbox and all dependencies including React and Redux.

-If you are new to wq and React, we highly recommend using the `wq start --without-npm` option and the wq-django-template to get started.
+If you are new to wq and React, we highly recommend using the `wq create --without-npm` option and the wq-django-template to get started.
 Otherwise, read on for more details on the differences between the options.

 ## Feature Comparison